Mathematical description

 Let's write down our data in the table:

-We will divide the data into groups, to begin with, I suggest splitting it into seven intervals:
+We will divide the data into groups, to begin with, I suggest splitting it into nine intervals:

 Find out the maximum and minimum values, subtract them from each other and divide by the number intervals - received segments: